HMS Sylph (1795): 1799

-Alongside HMS Mermaid she took the Spanish 4-gun packet Golondrina off Corunna on 24 May 1799.Schomberg, Naval Chronology, p.
-88 On 2 July she took part in an attempt on some Spanish ships in Aix Roads.
+Alongside HMS Mermaid she took the Spanish 4-gun packet Golondrina off Corunna on 24 May 1799.
+On 2 July she took part in an attempt on some Spanish ships in Aix Roads.
 This Spanish squadron had sailed from Brest at the end of May and was cornered by the fleet of Lord Bridport on 4 June, at which point they retired to the fortified port of Île-d'Aix.
 Bridport left a blockading force commanded by Rear-Admiral Charles Morice Pole of six ships of the line, three bomb vessels, four frigates, and Sylph, off the island.
 On 2 July Pole moved his ships of the line into the Roads, and the smaller vessels closer to Aix itself.
 The intent was to protect the three bomb vessels as they bombarded the anchored Spanish ships.
 However, the Spaniards were protected by two forts on land as well as a floating battery of mortars, which Sylph reported to Pole had a much higher range than the British ships.
 At 3 P.M. a number of Spanish gun boats advanced and opened fire on them, forcing by 4:30 P.M. the British ships to cease their bombardment and sail out of range of the Spaniards.
 Neither side was very damaged, but the Spanish claimed it as a victory.

-On 2 August command of Sylph was handed to Commander Charles Dashwood, who on 17 November took the French 8-gun lugger Fouine while watching the French fleet in Brest.Schomberg, Naval Chronology, p.
-83 On 18 December Sylph, along with Ethalion and HMS Fisgard, was blown off station by a severe gale.
+On 2 August command of Sylph was handed to Commander Charles Dashwood, who on 17 November took the French 8-gun lugger Fouine while watching the French fleet in Brest.
+On 18 December Sylph, along with Ethalion and HMS Fisgard, was blown off station by a severe gale.
 Ethalion returned to her position off Brest first, and was wrecked on 24 December.
 150 survivors were rescued by the boats of Sylph, HMS Nimrod, and HMS Danae, before they were transferred to Sylph who brought them to Plymouth on 26 December.